-ASU's preferential international application deadline for fall semester is May 1, 2009.
+ASU's preferential international application deadline for fall semester is May 1, 2010.
 Space is limited in some programs and admission to these programs is more competitive.
+UPDATE: Due to the delay of international postal delivery caused by the Iceland volcano eruption and ash cover, ASU has extended its international application deadline to June 1, 2010.